 Japanese Language and Culture Studies Program (JLCSP)

 In the JLCSP program, you will take Japanese language classes as well as classes taught in English on Japanese culture, linguistics, and society.
 Yearlong students have the opportunity to participate in an independent study class in which you complete a research paper within your field of study.

-For more information about the JLCSP program, click here.
+For more information about the program, visit the JLCSP website.

 Residential life is an integral part of the Hokkaido University experience with around half of all international students living on campus.
 Exchange students live in dormitories that are usually within walking distance of campus.
 Most rooms are single rooms, and dormitories are either single-sex or unisex.
 You will be living alongside another international students, or a mix of international students and local Japanese students.
 Each dormitory has internet access and typically includes a kitchen, lounge, and laundry facilities.
 Please note that dormitory living in Japan may involve a curfew and cleaning duties.

 Visit the Hokkaido University website for more information about housing.

 Selection for the program is based on a review of your written application, transcripts, recommendations, and completion of the interview process.
 After the initial application is complete, GEO will review your application and select successful candidates for nomination to Hokkaido University.
 Students will then need to complete a secondary application for Hokkaido University, which typically consists of a letter of recommendation, certificate of enrollment at UO, official UO transcript, passport copy, etc. The secondary application is typically due in February for the fall term and in October for the spring term of the following year.
 The final decision regarding acceptance is made by Hokkaido University.
 Notification about final acceptance will happen in April for fall students, and in December for spring students.

 Dates and Deadlines